vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 79: ... and/or eating the animals that eat these plants

-The wording is long because without con- text, it's just math.
+The wording is long because without context, it's just math.
 The real learning is in the application of math to the world.

 80:...a factor of 6 different
 81: ... as indicated by the orange lower-half of the corresponding box in Figure 15.4
-82: Region descriptions can include refer- ences to the mass range (e.g., low mass or high mass), above or below the stable elements (proton-rich or neutron-rich).
+82: Region descriptions can include references to the mass range (e.g., low mass or high mass), above or below the stable elements (proton-rich or neutron-rich).

 271
 decay, β decay, B+ decay, and spontaneous fission?